About us

 Mike is the holder of a Level 6 Advanced Diploma in Canine Behaviour and a Level 5 Diploma in Canine Behaviour and Training.
 He is a Professional member of the Dog Welfare Alliance and a member of the British Institute of Professional Dog Trainers.

-Mike has served as a full time Dog Legislation Officer on a joint force dangerous dogs team and prior to his retirement had been involved in hundreds of dangerous dog and prohibited breed cases.
-He has examined Pit Bull Terriers, Dogo Argentinos, and the Japanese Tosa.
+Mike’s full time consultancy has seen him involved in hundreds of dangerous dog and prohibited breed cases.
+He has examined Pit Bull Terriers, XL Bully’s, Dogo Argentinos, and the Japanese Tosa.
+He is highly regarded by legal professionals for his work in the field of Dangerous Dogs.

 As part of the court process, where dogs have caused injury to people the court wishes to know the reasons behind the behaviour.
 Mike is able to provide a forensic examination of all the issues involved, the history of the dog, scene location, events leading up to the injury, and then assist the courts in their decision making concerning whether a dog would be considered a danger to public safety.
 Where it is possible, Mike can suggest physical management conditions and behaviour modification plans to the court as alternatives to destruction.